trickstercache/trickster/docs/developer/environment/README.md

 7-day chunks (13 for the 12-week dataset).
 It has the same columns as the MySQL table, with `pickup_datetime` and `dropoff_datetime` stored as `timestamptz`, plus TimescaleDB's default time index and an index on `(cab_type, pickup_datetime)`.
+Two things exist only in this copy, for the dashboard's cache-path panels: an indexed `pickup_epoch bigint` column holding `pickup_datetime` as epoch seconds (Grafana's `$__unixEpoch*` macros need an integer time column), and `trips_15m`, a continuous aggregate of trips and `total_amount` per 15 minutes and `cab_type`.
+The aggregate has no refresh policy, because the data never changes after a seed run; the seeder materializes it once.
 PostgreSQL's `COPY` cannot transform values while loading the way MySQL's `LOAD DATA ...
 SET` does, so the seeder copies each file into an `UNLOGGED` all-text staging table and then moves the rows into the hypertable with an `INSERT ...
 SELECT` that applies the shift.
-It then validates the same facts as the MySQL seeder (row count, shifted bounds, centering on seed time, date/datetime agreement, indexes) along with the chunk count and the read-only grants.
+It then validates the same facts as the MySQL seeder (row count, shifted bounds, centering on seed time, date/datetime agreement, indexes) along with the chunk count, `pickup_epoch` agreement, that `trips_15m` accounts for every row, and the read-only grants.

 Grafana provisions the `timescaledb-direct` and `timescaledb-trickster` data sources using its bundled PostgreSQL plugin with the TimescaleDB option enabled, so `$__timeGroup` expands to `time_bucket(...)`.
 The dashboard is at
 <http://127.0.0.1:3000/d/trickster-timescaledb/timescaledb>, and its Data
 Source variable switches between the two; every panel must render identically through both.
-It has the same panels as the MySQL dashboard and, because both databases hold the same rows, shows the same values over the same time range.
+Its Trips Data row has the same panels as the MySQL dashboard and, because both databases hold the same rows, shows the same values over the same time range.
 Two panel queries differ from the MySQL versions only in dialect: the card-use rate counts with